E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case

 \subsection{From character varieties to wreath Macdonald polynomials}

-For now, let $q$ denote a prime power.
+Let $q$ be a prime power.
 Macdonald polynomials appear in the conjectural formula for the mixed Hodge polynomials of $\GL_n$-character varieties.
 The first step towards the mixed Hodge polynomial is to compute the $E$-polynomial by counting points over finite fields.
 In counting points, the representation theory of $\GL_n(q)$ provides the necessary combinatorial context in which the connection to the Macdonald polynomials can be observed.
-Each unipotent character of $\GL_n(q)$ is a linear combination of Deligne-Lusztig characters, and the coefficients are given by an irreducible character of the symmetric group $\mathfrak{S}_n$.
-These characters parametrise unipotent characters of $\GL_n(q)$.
-The computation of a Deligne-Lusztig character is reduced to Green function, and Green function is the bridge to symmetric functions.
+Each unipotent character of $\GL_n(q)$ is a linear combination of Deligne-Lusztig characters, and the coefficients are given by an irreducible character of the symmetric group $\mathfrak{S}_n$, which is the Weyl group of $\GL_n$.
+These Weyl group characters parametrise unipotent characters of $\GL_n(q)$.
+The computation of a Deligne-Lusztig character is reduced to the Green functions, and the Green functions are the bridge to symmetric functions.
 In our problem, we use the irreducible characters of $\GL_n(q)\lb\sigma\rb$, which will be described in terms of Deligne-Lusztig characters of non-connected groups.
 The bridge to symmetric functions is again provided by Green functions, using Shoji's results.
 In \cite{S01}, Shoji gives a description of Green functions, or rather, Kostka polynomials, associated to symplectic groups and orthogonal groups, in terms of symmetric functions in $\SymF[\Xo,\Xl]$.